 Living in China for the past five years has brought significant changes to my life journey.
 It was here in Beijing that I met my wife, Sasha, who hails from Russia.
 Like me, she has a strong background in sports and was an international alpine skier.
 Recently, she had the opportunity to work at the 2022 Winter Olympics held in Beijing.
 As I embark on my new journey at BCIS, my wife and I are also entering a new chapter in our lives as we prepare to become parents to our first-born daughter, Anna Leilani.
 Additionally, we have started a new social rugby club called Phoenix.
 When I'm not at BCIS, you can find me either spending time with my family or coaching the Phoenix Women's team on Wednesday nights, as well as the men's team on Thursdays and Saturdays for game days.

 Selina comes from Jiangxi Province, and has worked in Beijing for more than ten years.
 She completed her BA in Chinese Language and Literature from Jiangxi Normal University in 2004, and is currently undertaking a Masters in Education.
 She also holds a teaching certificate in Chinese Language Teaching issued by China’s Ministry of Education.

-Over her 10 years in Beijing, Selina has been teaching in different schools, including six years in an IB school offering the IB PYP, MYP and DP Programmes.
-Prior to joining BCIS, she was teaching Chinese in an IB school in Singapore.
+Over her 10 years in Beijing, Selina has been teaching in many different schools.
+Prior to joining BCIS, she was teaching Chinese in an international school in Singapore.
 Selina enjoys teaching students of different grades and levels and being with them.
 She likes to help students to see and feel the beauty of Chinese language and culture.